NCAR/wrf_hydro_docker/wps/Readme.md

 **Step 3: Create a namelist.wps file for your domain using the above example as a starting point and save it in your mount directory from step 1.**

 **Step 4: Run Docker invoking the python make_geogrid.py utility with the required arguments.**

+Note that by default a domain plot (`domain.png`) and wrfinput file (`wrfinput_d01.nc`) are also generated for the specified domain.
+This wrfinput file is a very basic WRF-Hydro initialization file created from the geogrid file and a set of specified conditions.
+The file contains fields of spatially uniform initial model states of soil moisture, soil temperature, soil liquid water content and skin temperature among a few other variables necessary for model cold-start initialization.
+This file can be used as a 'cold start' for long-term model spin-up or users can overwrite the fields in the file created.
+Sophisticated and WRF-savvy users can use the WRF utility real.exe to create a wrfinput file from model or reanalysis products for more realistic initial conditions.

+The R script used to create this file can be downloaded at https://ral.ucar.edu/projects/wrf_hydro/pre-processing-tools.

 **NOTE THE PATHS LISTED BELOW IN THE ARUGMENT LIST ARE FOR THE DOCKER FILESYSTEM.
 ALSO NOTE THAT ALL PATHS MUST BE ABSOLUTE**